Ojas13-git/arva-coffee-finder/README.md

 - Backend API with Express & MongoDB
 - Routes for coffeShop, product, search
 - Custom middleware to check for secret and access key
 - React frontend to HomePage, CoffeeShop, Map, ProductList, SearchBar
+- Search Functionality by Name, Address, MinRating, Category
+- Sorting by Name and Rating
 - React Tailwind CSS
 - OpenStreetMap API to fetch location of coffeeshops using latitude longitude